-Here’s why you need a waterproof camera in 2016 — to capture your best adventures in rugged, wild, and watery places.
+Here’s why you need a waterproof camera in 2017 — to capture your best adventures in rugged, wild, and watery places.
 You do this with waterproof cameras, plain and simple.
-With today’s rugged camera options, there’s no need to agonize over the tech specs, either: All of these point-and-shoot digital underwater cameras are shockproof, dust-proof, and ready for whatever adventure you can dish out — they are fantastic marvels of engineering.
-We spent multiple weekends and dozens of hours, shooting video of kids, fish, dogs, and deer to help us cut through the chaff to review the best rugged waterproof cameras available in 2016.
+With today’s rugged camera options, there’s no need to agonize over the levels of ruggedness, either: All of these point-and-shoot digital underwater cameras are shockproof, dustproof, and ready for whatever adventure you can dish out — they are fantastic marvels of engineering.
+We’ve spent multiple weekends and dozens of hours, shooting video of kids, fish, dogs, and deer to help us cut through the chaff to review the best rugged waterproof cameras.

-Of course, you should know these cameras will not take photos as well as a full-size DSLR, and they aren’t as versatile as your smartphone.
+Of course, you should know these cameras will not take photos as well as a full-size DSLR or mirrorless camera, and they aren’t as versatile as your smartphone.
 But they will give you the confidence to lean over the side of your boat and snap the photos of your life.
 With one of these cameras, you can chase your kids around the water park all day long, take video of fish, or wipeout in wet snow and not worry about your gear.

 You’ll have a chance to capture the face of sheer adrenaline.

 The best waterproof cameras help you amp up the quality of your adventure both during and after you return home.
 You don’t have to worry about a freezeproof camera doing its job in the toughest outdoor conditions.
-Here’s a review of the best waterproof cameras for 2016 — pick the camera that fits your budget or has that key feature you just can’t live without.
-Of course, if eight options are simply too many to choose from, check out our 3 Best Waterproof Cameras shortlist.
+Here’s a review of the best waterproof cameras for 2017 — pick the camera that fits your budget or has that key feature you just can’t live without.

-The 16 megapixel Olympus TG-4 Tough is waterproof down to 50 feet and may be the most versatile rugged camera available in 2016.
-It offers built-in WiFi connectivity with iOS and Android mobile devices, which lets you control the camera remotely, even going so far as to let you control the zoom, select shooting modes, self-timer, and trip the shutter (handy for loners and group shots in the backcountry).
+The 16 megapixel Olympus Tough TG-4 is waterproof down to 50 feet and with its accessories, it may be the most versatile rugged camera available in 2017.
+It offers built-in WiFi connectivity with iOS and Android mobile devices, which lets you control the camera remotely, even going so far as to let you control the zoom, select shooting modes, use the self-timer, and trip the shutter (handy for loners and group shots in the backcountry).
 The TG-4 also includes GPS and an electronic compass.
 In addition, it is the only rugged and waterproof point-and-shoot camera that has the ability to shoot RAW photos.

 Another claim to fame in the TG-4 is its relatively fast F2.0 aperture lens (F4.9 for telephoto).
 Up close and personal, the TG-4 features a set of new microscope modes that will let you take astoundingly close photos of very small objects, like snowflakes, insects, or flowers.

 The TG-4 has yet another nifty feature up its sleeve — add-on lenses.
-You can screw on an Olympus Telephoto Tough Lens to bring your zoom out to 7x or you can choose a Fisheye Tough lens that bends more of the outside world into your photos.
+You can screw on an Olympus Telephoto Tough Lens to bring your zoom out to 7x or you can choose a Fisheye Tough lens that brings more of the outside world into your photos.
 Both lenses are add-on accessories that cost around $100 each.
 There’s more, though.
 For macro photography, the Olympus LED Macro Light Guide channels the TG-4’s flash into a circle of light around the lens to deliver even lighting that’s great for macro photography of tiny subjects.
 The TG-4 shoots Full HD video at 1920 x 1080 at 30 frames per second.

 Nikon COOLPIX AW130

-The new 16 megapixel Nikon COOLPIX AW130 is waterproof to 100 feet, shockproof from 6.5 feet, and freezeproof to 14 degrees.
+The 16 megapixel Nikon COOLPIX AW130 is waterproof to 100 feet, shockproof from 6.5 feet, and freezeproof to 14 degrees.
 It boasts built-in GPS, along with an altimeter and depth gauge and WiFi.
 It shoots Full HD 1920 x 1080 video at 30 frames per second.
 The optical zoom is 5x and the maximum aperture is F2.8, which is relatively fast for rugged cameras and helps it take decent photos in dimly lit situations.
 The lens is a 24mm zoom NIKKOR wide-angle lens.

 The AW130 boasts 5-axis vibration reduction, which suppresses camera shake during video shooting.